Methodology

 What it shows

-Displays salary ranges by career field, comparing earnings for workers with and without a bachelor's or graduate degree.
-Shows 25th, 50th (median), and 75th percentile wages.
+Salary ranges by career field, comparing typical earnings for workers with and without a degree, expressed in standard wage percentiles.

 Limitations

 BLS data reflects national medians.
-Salaries vary significantly by metropolitan area, employer size, and years of experience.
-The tool shows what typical workers earn in a field, not what any individual will earn.
+Salaries vary by metropolitan area, employer size, and experience.
+The tool shows what typical workers earn — not what any individual will earn.

 GI Bill Calculator

-Estimates Post-9/11 GI Bill and Montgomery GI Bill education benefits based on your service history, benefit tier, and school type (public, private, online).
+Post-9/11 GI Bill and Montgomery GI Bill education benefits based on your service history, benefit tier, and school type.

 Limitations

-Benefit estimates depend on your specific service record and benefit tier (40% to 100%).
-The calculator uses current-year VA rates, which are updated annually.
+Benefit estimates depend on your specific benefit tier (40%–100%).
+The calculator uses current-year VA rates, which the VA updates annually.
 Housing allowance estimates are based on the school's ZIP code and may change.
 Yellow Ribbon availability depends on each school's participation and remaining slots.
-For an official benefits determination, contact the VA or use the VA's own comparison tool.
+For an official benefits determination, use the VA's own comparison tool or contact the VA directly.

 Employer Tuition Checker